Are the disabled at risk of wrongful death from an assisted suicide law?

 DISABILITY ISSUES ACCEPTED AS LEADING REASONS FOR ASSISTED SUICIDE: YOU WOULD BE BETTER OFF DEAD!

 Assisted suicide proposals usually would require two doctors to agree to a person’s request for a prescription for a lethal dose to be used to end the person’s life.
 To do so the doctors essentially need to agree that the person would “be better off dead” or at least that it is reasonable for a person in that position to consider that he or she would be better off dead.

-The five main reasons given for requesting assisted suicide in Oregon in 2017 are not primarily to do with pain (only 21%) but rather with concerns about decreasing ability to participate in activities that made life enjoyable (88.1%), loss of autonomy (87.4%), loss of dignity (67.1%), physical or emotional burden on family, friends, or caregivers (55.2%) and the loss of control of bodily functions, such as incontinence and vomiting (37.1%) and the.
+The five main reasons given for requesting assisted suicide in Oregon in 2017 are not primarily to do with pain (only 21%) but rather with concerns about decreasing ability to participate in activities that made life enjoyable (88.1%), loss of autonomy (87.4%), loss of dignity (67.1%), physical or emotional burden on family, friends, or caregivers (55.2%) and the loss of control of bodily functions, such as incontinence and vomiting (37.1%).
 These are all disability issues.

 Any assisted suicide proposal that includes a subjective notion of suffering as part of the eligibility criteria would allow assisted suicide for a similar set of concerns.

 This set of concerns reflects the day to day realities of life for many people living with disabilities of various kinds.